tokyorak/flip-coin/README.md

 ## TODO list

 - Add SPA for flip coin
-- Add animation using Vue or else to make the a bette rendering
+- Add animation using Vue or else to make the a better rendering